hroglardev/odin-recipes/README.md

 This project is a basic HTML project in which I will practise what I've learned so far in using all the concepts for a page about food recipes.

-# What have I learned so far
+# What have I learned so far?

 In this project I implemented the use of basic tags such as